 If you’re a current student and don’t have a lot of work experience, it’s fine to lead with your education section.
 It’s the most recent (and likely most relevant) experience you have.
 Leading with your education also prevents anyone who’s skimming over your resume from assuming that you’re simply inexperienced or unemployed, when the reality is that you’re in full-time education.
-It’s also okay to include your degree if you haven’t officially graduated yet — simply list it as “expected May 2024” (or whatever date applies).

 The same applies if you’re a recent graduate.
 If your education is still the most relevant or most impressive experience you have, list it first.

 Career changers can start their resumes with an education section, if it's relevant

 The last exception is career changers.
 If you’ve gone back to school as part of the career change process, you can list your education first.
 A new qualification is more relevant than your experience in a different industry.
 It also provides important context for your application, as a resume that solely focuses on your past experience in a different sector might otherwise be confusing to a hiring manager.